Florents-Tselai/WarcDB/README.md

 # WarcDB: Web crawl data as SQLite databases.

 `WarcDB` is a an `SQLite`-based file format that makes web crawl data easier to share and query.

 ## Motivation

 From the `WARC` [formal specification](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1/):

 > The WARC (Web ARChive) file format offers a convention for concatenating multiple resource records (data objects), each consisting of a set of simple text headers and an arbitrary data block into one long file.

-Many organizations such as Commoncrawl, WebRecorder, Archive.org and libraries around the world, use the `warc` format to archive and store the web.
+Many organizations such as Commoncrawl, WebRecorder, Archive.org and libraries around the world, use the `warc` format to archive and store web data.

-From my experience, Commoncrawl in particular offers
+The full datasets of these services range in the few pebibytes(PiB), making them impractical to query using non-distributed systems.

+This project aims to make **subsets** of this data easier to access and query using SQL.

 ## Examples